computationalgeography/lue/document/doc/reference/python/framework/trigonometry.rst

    Compute the arc tangent of y/x

-   :parm y: Datastructure containing distances in y-direction
+   :param y: Datastructure containing distances in y-direction
-   :parm x: Datastructure containing distances in x-direction
+   :param x: Datastructure containing distances in x-direction
    :return: New instance of the same datastructure as passed in

    This function is overloaded for arrays containing float32 and float64 elements.